transdigiware/blockchain/howto/ibp-console-govern.md

 ### Channel configuration parameters you can update
 {: #ibp-console-govern-update-channel-available-parameters}

+For a look at the channel creation process, see [Creating the channel](/docs/services/blockchain/howto?topic=blockchain-ibp-console-build-network#ibp-console-build-network-channels-create) from the "Build a network" tutorial.

 It's possible to change some, but not all, of the configuration parameters of a channel after the channel has been created.
 And there is only one parameter that is possible to update and is not available during channel creation.

 You will see that the **Channel name** is greyed out and cannot be edited.
 This reflects the fact that a channel name cannot be changed after it has been created.
 Also, observe that the ordering service display name is not present, as the ordering service of a channel also cannot be changed after the channel has been created.